-Just to clarify for the 1 billionth time, I have nothing against Rand.
+Just to clarify for the 1 billionth time, I have nothing against Rand (check out his blog here).
 I enjoy his content and why else would I be posting to his company’s blog to give them yet even more traffic?
 Except to get a link of course; we all want them damn links!

 After I’d made this post, I got forwarded an email from a burner Hushmail account from someone naming themselves the “Pink Hat SEO” – In the email was a conversation posted between Rand and ‘Pink Hat’.
 Also within the email were the following words: